jawj/postcodesc/README.md

 * *reasonably compact* — each 5 – 8 character postcode with its associated easting, northing and (simplified) quality flag is stored in just a smidgen over 6 bytes, so that the full data set of over 1.7m items occupies under 10MB in the compiled binary (and standard `gzip` takes less than 10% off this)

-* *reasonably quick* — postcode -> location lookups make use of binary search left, right and center (as it were), while location -> postcode lookups use a simple bounding-box index on the ourward part
+* *reasonably quick* — postcode -> location lookups put binary search left, right and center (as it were), while location -> postcode lookups use a simple bounding-box index on the outward part

 * *reasonably solid* — tests are built in